NoahLE/Developer-Notes/docker/concepts.md

 - Swarm node - Each machine in the swarm is referred to as a node
 - Swarm manager - The way commands and load balancing is run in the swarm on all nodes
 - Workers - Unlike swarm managers, workers are just there to provide capacity, they cannot control other nodes
+- Stack - A group of interrelated services that share dependencies, and can be scaled and orchestrated together

 ## Files